liquity/bold/README.md

 - **Redemption ordering.** In a given branch, redemptions hit Troves in order of their annual interest rate, from lowest to highest.
 Troves with higher annual interest rates are more shielded from redemptions - they have more “debt-in-front” of them than Troves with lower interest rates.
 A Trove’s collateral ratio is not taken into account at all for redemption ordering.

-- **Unredeemable Troves.** Redemptions now do not close Troves - they leave them open.
+- **Zombie Troves.** Redemptions now do not close Troves - they leave them open.
 Redemptions may now leave some Troves with a zero or very small BOLD debt < MIN_DEBT.
-These Troves are tagged as `unredeemable` in order to eliminate a redemption griefing attack vector.
-They become redeemable again when the borrower brings them back above the `MIN_DEBT`.
+These Troves are tagged as `Zombie` in order to eliminate a redemption griefing attack vector.
+Zombie Troves are unredeemable (save for a special case).
+They become normal Troves again when their recorded debt is brought back above the `MIN_DEBT`.

 - **Troves represented by NFTs.** Troves are freely transferable and a given Ethereum address may own multiple Troves (by holding the corresponding NFTs).